cased/kit/README.md

 *   **Explore Code Structure:**
     *   High-level view with `repo.get_file_tree()` to list all files and directories.
 You can also pass a subdirectory for a more limited scan.
     *   Dive down with `repo.extract_symbols()` to identify functions, classes, and other code constructs, either across the entire repository or within a single file.
-    *   Use the new (as of 1.1.0) and faster `repo.extract_symbols_incremental()` to get fast, cache-aware symbol extraction—best when when dealing with small changes to repositories.
+    *   Use the new (as of 1.1.0) and faster `repo.extract_symbols_incremental()` to get fast, cache-aware symbol extraction—best when dealing with small changes to repositories.

 *   **Pinpoint Information:**
     *   Run regular expression searches across your codebase using `repo.search_text()`.
     *   Track specific symbols (like a function or class) with `repo.find_symbol_usages()`.
-    *   Perform semantic code search using vector embeddings to find code based on meaning rather than just keywords.
+    *   Find code by structure with AST-based pattern matching (async functions, try blocks, class inheritance, etc.).

 *   **Prepare Code for LLMs & Analysis:**
     *   Break down large files into manageable pieces for LLM context windows using `repo.chunk_file_by_lines()` or `repo.chunk_file_by_symbols()`.